 A cyber liability policy is a separate contract.
 In 2026, coverage parts on a typical accounting policy include forensics and IR retainer, breach coach and legal counsel, breach notification with credit monitoring, regulatory defense (FTC Safeguards Rule, IRS tax preparer breach inquiries, state AG actions), business interruption, cyber extortion and ransom where legal under OFAC, data restoration, and a crime or social-engineering rider for wire fraud and BEC.
 Some carriers bundle.
 Some sell endorsements.
 Read the declarations and schedule of endorsements, not the brochure.

-Typical coverage limits for accounting SMBs in 2026
+Coverage limits and sublimits for accounting SMBs

 The 2026 underwriting questionnaire